Chapter 4.26

 4.26.055 Issuance of license.

-The chief of police shall issue a special business license for bingo games unless one or more of the findings prescribed by RCMC 4.10.040 are made, or the chief of police makes one or more of the following findings in writing:
+The chief of police shall issue a special business license to conduct bingo games or operate a bingo parlor unless one or more of the findings prescribed by RCMC 4.10.040 are made, or the chief of police makes one or more of the following findings in writing:

 A. The bingo games will be a fraud on the public;

-B. The bingo games will be conducted at a location or in a manner or the proceeds thereof will be accounted for or expended in a manner which violates, or the applicant has violated, Section 326.5 of the California Penal Code, this chapter, or any other applicable state of California, city of Rancho Cordova, federal law, or administrative rule or regulation, as they may be amended from time to time;
+B. Bingo games or the bingo parlor will be conducted at a location, managed in a manner or the proceeds thereof will be accounted for or expended in a manner which violates, or the applicant has violated, Section 326.5 of the California Penal Code, this chapter, or any other applicable state of California, city of Rancho Cordova, federal law, or administrative rule or regulation, as they may be amended from time to time;

 C. The identity of the applicant or proposed method or methods of conducting bingo games are contrary to the provisions of Section 326.5 of the California Penal Code, this chapter, Rancho Cordova administrative regulations adopted under this chapter, or any other applicable state of California, city of Rancho Cordova, federal law, or administrative rule or regulation as they may be amended from time to time;